mattchutwo/MicroRAM/README.md

 % stack build
 ```

-Then compile some program:
+Then compile some basic block or a program

 ```
-% stack exec MicroRAM-compile llvm-examples/example0
+% stack exec MicroRAM-compile basicblock llvm-examples/example0
+\\ Prints the MicroRAM program (list of instructions)
+% stack exec MicroRAM-compile llvm-examples/fibonacci-loop
 \\ Prints the MicroRAM program (list of instructions)
 ```